-099 ACCELERATED PREPARATION FOR COLLEGE COMPOSITION AND READING 6 UNITS
+099 ACCELERATED PREPARATION FOR COLLEGE READING, REASONING, AND WRITING 5 UNITS

-Prerequisite: Grade of "Pass" in ENGL 090, 090R or equivalent or assessment 6 hours lecture
+Prerequisite: Grade of "Pass" in ENGL 090, 090R or equivalent or assessment recommendation for ENGL 098

-This course is designed to prepare students at an accelerated pace for college-level academic reading, writing and reasoning.
-Students will practice the writing process by composing sentences, paragraphs, and essays with an emphasis on effective expression of ideas.
+The course is designed to prepare students for college-level academic reading, reasoning, and writing expected in transfer and associate-degree courses.
+Students will engage in the essential practice of academic inquiry and practice the writing process with an emphasis on effective expression of ideas.
 Readings will be studied for form and content in order to enhance critical thinking skills.
-By the end of the course, students will be able to engage in research and write an academic essay by using and acknowledging multiple sources.
+In a highly supported learning environment, students will develop critical reading, reasoning, and writing strategies and skills to help them engage in research and write academic essays by using and acknowledging multiple sources.
 Non-degree applicable.